When does the piper play at a wedding?

 Yes, we can also provide other options such as harp, string quartet, folk string trio or ceilidh band.
 We can also arrange singers, clog dancers, rapper sword dancers, poets etc… all in the North East traditions.
 Just give us a call, or enter your choices on to our enquiry form.

 Once you have received your quote and told us that you would like to go ahead, we will send you details of your booking, which also includes payment details.
-We ask for a small deposit in advance, to be paid to Magnetic North East and once this is received your booking is fully confirmed.
-You will normally pay the balance of the booking fee directly to your piper on the day (or before if you would prefer).
+We ask for a deposit in advance, to be paid to Magnetic North East and once this is received your booking is fully confirmed.
+You will normally pay the balance of the booking fee around one week prior to your event.
+This is paid to Magnetic North East, who will make a secure transfer of the money to the performer.
 For established clients and recognised corporate bodies, payment can be made after the event subject to prior agreement.

-The finer details of the day can be agreed in the weeks/months/days leading up to it.
-The important thing, particularly for weekend weddings, is to get that early booking in, as some of our pipers get booked up over a year in advance.
+The finer details can be agreed in the weeks/months/days leading up to your event.
+The important thing, particularly for weekend weddings, is to get that early booking in, as some of our artists get booked up over a year in advance.

 Can I be sure who I have booked?